 He was a kindly man in the neighbourhood.
 He fixed people's radios,TVs, tape-recorders, and walkie-talkies for the Police and Firemen.
 He had movie night in his garage/driveway for all the kids nearby every other Friday in the summer--and it was FREE!!!
 All you had to do was show up with a lawnchair and enjoy.
 And of course, it didn't hurt to get there a little before 7/1900 for a good place to put your chair.
 He even supplied the popcorn!

 From those humble beginnings, a friendship ensued and I became Bill's helper.
 He was divorced with no kids and had lots of errands and chores to do and lived alone in a big house.
 He gave me a few bucks to help him out.
 One day, he needed some help cleaning up the basement.
 When we went downstairs, I saw that it was filled with radios.
 I mean, it was like being in an airplane cockpit--radios wall-to-wall.
-I was just 10 years old and was instantly fascinated with the lights and dials of his Collins, Drake, Swan, Pye, National, Hammarlund and Hallicrafters rigs.
+I was just 10 years old and was instantly fascinated with the lights, dials and sounds coming from his Collins, Drake, Swan, Pye, National, Hammarlund and Hallicrafters rigs.
 He also made a lot of his gear built to his specs.
 He used to say, if you want it to be rugged and durable, then build it yourself.
-So, he had lots of homebrew amps, receivers and xmitters that filled the basement and within easy reach from his bench and operating desk.
+So, he had lots of homebrew amps, receivers and xmitters that filled the basement and within easy reach from his work bench filled with scopes, meters and operating desk.